ManyaSh395/Etch-a-Sketch/README.md

 ## Features:-

 1. It's a drawing notepad with an empty canvas to begin an epic art journey!
-2. The pixels on the canvas can be resized
+2. The pixels on the canvas can be resized.
-3. Erase your work ot start over
+3. Erase your work to start over.
-4. A 'Disco!' button to generate random colours while interacting with the canvas
+4. A 'Disco!' button to generate random colours while interacting with the canvas.
-5. Everytime you interact with the canvas at the same place the colour there darkens by 10%
+5. A colour picker to pick the colour of choice.